-Seminar on College Teaching: EDU 398
+Seminar on Hybrid College Teaching: EDU 398

-- Developing course objectives
+- articulating course outcomes

-- Establishing an inclusive learning environment
+- establishing an inclusive and equitable learning environment

 Credit and Certificate